craftcms/docs/docs/commerce/3.x/orders-carts.md

 ### Order Notices

-Whenever an order is updated—whether it’s the customer saving a cart or a store manager recalculating from the control panel—notices are added that describe what changed.
-These could include the following:
+Notices are added to an order whenever it changes, whether it’s the customer saving the cart or a store manager recalculating from the control panel.
+Each notice is an [OrderNotice](https://github.com/craftcms/commerce/blob/main/src/models/OrderNotice.php) model describing what changed and could include the following:

 - A previously-valid coupon or shipping method was removed from the order.
 - A line item’s purchasable was no longer available so that line item was removed from the cart.
 - A line item’s sale price changed for some reason, like the sale no longer applied for example.

-In each case, the notice explains why the change was made in human-friendly terms that can be exposed to the customer.
+The notice includes a human-friendly terms that can be exposed to the customer, and references to the order and attribute it’s describing.

 #### Accessing Order Notices

-Notices are stored on the order and accessed just like validation errors:
+Notices are stored on the order and accessed with `getNotices()` and `getFirstNotice()` methods.

+Each can take optional `type` and `attribute` parameters to limit results to a certain order attribute or kind of notice.

+A notice’s `type` will be one of the following:

+- `lineItemSalePriceChanged`
+- `lineItemRemoved`
+- `shippingMethodChanged`
+- `invalidCouponRemoved`

 ::: code
 ```twig